lucassklp/Rx.Http/README.md

 //       ^^^^^^^^^^^^^
 ```

-In this case, you're sending an object which contains a property "Name" and a value "Lucas" and you're receiving a List<string> from server.
+In this example, you're sending an object which contains a property "Name" and a value "Lucas" and you're expecting to receive a `List<string>` from server.

 Suppose that the server only does accept XML and reply the request using the CSV format.
-So, we have to convert the "parameter" object to XML and convert the server reply to List<string> right?
+So, we have to convert the "parameter" object to XML and convert the server reply to `List<string>` right?
 That's why we have the interfaces *IHttpMediaTypeSerializer* and *IHttpMediaTypeDeserializer*.

 You could create **XmlHttpMediaType** and **CsvHttpMediaType** which implements **IHttpMediaTypeSerializer** and **IHttpMediaTypeDeserializer** to solve this issue.
 The final code would be like that.